PumasAI/SimpleChains.jl/docs/src/examples/mnist.md

 ```julia
 @time p = SimpleChains.init_params(lenet);
 ```
-The convolutional layers are initialized with a Glorot (Xavier) unifirom distribution, while the dense layers are initialized with a Glorot (Xaviar) normal distribution.
+The convolutional layers are initialized with a Glorot (Xavier) uniform distribution, while the dense layers are initialized with a Glorot (Xaviar) normal distribution.
 Biases are initialized to zero.
 Because the number of parameters can be a function of the input size, these must